guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 Well, please open the `sync.py` code and get familiar with it.
 Note that we got 3 "requesters" responsible for pulling data from a URL in some server, as soon as they reply we print the response and move on.

-**Gui, you liar, you told me you wouldn't be using sleeps!!**.
-There's not really a `sleep` there.
+**Gui, you liar, you told me you wouldn't be using sleeps!!** There's not really a `sleep` there.
 Note that who's actually making our code slower is rather the server (which let's pretend we can't control) and not the client.

 In other words, the server can do anything it wishes, our client is just waiting for it to respond.
 If it helps, **try to think about it like a long operation triggered by HTTP to some third-party API out of your control.**